doodzik/dudzik.co/src/contact/success.md

 private:     true
 ---

-Thanks for getting in touch with me.
+Thanks for getting in touch.
 Please keep in mind that I work full time and won't be able to respond immediately.

 [landing page](/)